-US Airways will maintain the confidentiality of these documents, except as required to administer the benefits provided to eligible domestic partners, and except as required by law or in connection with legal proceedings involving the Plan.
+The Company will maintain the confidentiality of these documents, except as required to administer the benefits provided to eligible domestic partners, and except as required by law or in connection with legal proceedings involving the Plan.

-If You and Your Spouse (or Registered Domestic Partner) Both Work for US Airways
+If You and Your Spouse (or Domestic Partner) Both Work for the Company

-In the case where you and your spouse (or registered domestic partner) are both employed by US Airways, provided you meet all other eligibility requirements, you may participate in the Plan in one of the following ways (unless otherwise specified in a collective bargaining agreement):
+In the case where you and your Spouse (or domestic partner) are both employed by the Company, provided you meet all other eligibility requirements, you may participate in the Plan in one of the following ways:

-- You and your spouse (or registered domestic partner) may each elect coverage separately; or - One of you can elect employee coverage and enroll the other as a dependent (if a spouse) or a domestic partner.
+- You and your Spouse (or domestic partner) may each elect coverage separately; or - One of you can elect employee coverage and enroll the other as a Dependent (if a Spouse) or a domestic partner.

-If you both elect separate coverage, you may either enroll your eligible children as dependents under your coverage, or enroll them under your spouse's (or registered domestic partner's) coverage.
-You may not, however, enroll them under both your coverage and your spouse's (or registered domestic partner's) coverage.
+If you both elect separate coverage, you may either enroll your eligible children as Dependents under your coverage, or enroll them under your Spouse's (or domestic partner's) coverage.
+You may not, however, enroll them under both your coverage and your Spouse's (or domestic partner's) coverage.

-Domestic partners and their children are not recognized under this Plan as dependents.
-Therefore, if you elect coverage for them, premiums allocated for their coverage will be paid on an after-tax basis and the value of the Company-paid portion of their coverage will be taxable income to the employee making the election.
-Please keep this in mind when making decisions about the enrollment of domestic partners or eligible dependents where both you and your domestic partner both work for US Airways.
+Unless you submit a signed "Dependent Certification Form" to the Benefits Department to certify that your domestic partner and/or your domestic partner's children satisfy the requirements to be considered your tax dependents, domestic partners and their children for whom you elect coverage will not be recognized under this Plan as dependents eligible for tax-free coverage.
+Therefore, if you elect coverage for them, premiums allocated for their coverage must be paid on an after-tax basis and the value of the Company-paid portion of their coverage will be taxable income to you.
+Please keep this in mind when making decisions about enrolling domestic partners and their children under your coverage where both you and your domestic partner work for the Company.